 - Find the asset that you want to restore.

 After that's done, the item should be restored immediately.
-Note: If you are restoring an organization, the action may take longer depending on how much data the organization has.
-The icon will turn gray and a message will appear that says "This item is queued for restore."
+If you are restoring an organization, the action may take longer depending on how much data the organization has.
+In these cases, the icon will turn gray and a "This item is queued for restore" message will appear.

 - If you can't find something you deleted, is it really deleted?
 Be sure to look for it first.
 Maybe it was just moved or renamed.